vigneswara-propelo/harness-core/python/splunk_intelligence/README.rst

 3. Run : make clean
 4. Run : make init
 5. To start the Jupyter notebook run : make jupyter
-    a.
-This should open the notebook in your browse.
+        1. This should open the notebook in your browse.
-    b.
-Navigate to src/notebooks
+        2. Navigate to src/notebooks
-    c.
-Click on SplunkAnomaly.ipynb
+        3. Click on SplunkAnomaly.ipynb
-    d.
-Run notebook.
+        4. Run notebook.
 If charts don't show up, copy the notebook content and create a new notebook and run it.
             There is a know issue with Jupyter notebook where saved notebooks don't show the charts when run again

 Notes:
 Everything under notebooks is for internal use and not for production.
 Treat this as work in progress.